bendermeister/owl/README.md

 # owl
 My favourite things from Org Mode without a dependency on Emacs

-only cargo probably works too but you have to have the necessary rust toolchain and sqlite3 drivers intalled

 ## Features
-### Task System
+### Task System / Agenda
 ```sh
 owl agenda
 ```
-Lists all todos present in markdown files in the given directory.
-A todo is written as:
+Will produce an overview over your current tasks with their individual scheduled times, and deadlines.
+It looks for tasks in every markdown file in its search path which can be configured.

+A file like this

 ```markdown
 # Uni